 - BBC News World

-Remember that you can receive notifications from BBC News Mundo.
+You can now receive notifications from the BBC World.
 Download and activate the new version of our app so you don’t miss our best content.